outflux3/TextformatterSoundmanager/README.md

 ### Bar UI Skins

 The Bar UI player can be used with the default skin, and set to any color.
-You can use the graident or flat to further configure the player.
+You can use the gradient or flat to further configure the player.
 In addition, the module comes with 4 skins that can be used, which make the player more flexible and possibly fit better into certain websites.

-*  Gradient Fat (gradient-fat) - this is a taller/fatter version of the Bar-UI, and uses a graident for the background, and a css3 inset for the progress track.
+*  Gradient Fat (gradient-fat) - this is a taller/fatter version of the Bar-UI, and uses a gradient for the background, and a css3 inset for the progress track.
 *  Gradient Slim (gradient-slim) - same as above but smaller player with no text.
 *  Osvaldas (osvaldas) - Based on https://osvaldas.info/examples/audio-player-responsive-and-touch-friendly/
 *  One Designs (onedesigns) - Based on http://demo.onedesigns.com/mediaelement/index.html